MoAmarkouchi/AdjustUsernameColors/README.md

 ## Usage
 - The plugin automatically adjusts colors as usernames are rendered.
+- If 25 is too low, open discord settings > plugins > Edit AdjustUsernameColors and change const thresholdV = 25; to any other number you'd like between 1 - 100.
+Higher number makes it brighter.

 ## License
 This project is licensed under the MIT License.